21 Jul 2020

 General admin and marketing duties (e.g. data entry and managing the gym’s social media).

-While gym instructors are there to help everyone, personal trainers are uniquely qualified to provide one-on-one sessions to clients.
-This means they are less involved in keeping the gym running smoothly and instead focus most of their attention on helping individual gym members achieve their health and wellbeing goals.
+While Gym Instructors are there to help everyone, Personal Trainers are uniquely qualified to provide one-on-one sessions to clients.
+This means they are less involved in the gym’s administrative tasks and instead focus most of their attention on helping individuals achieve their health and wellbeing goals.

 The day-to-day life of a personal trainer often includes: